-- After Christmas children will begin Forest School.
-Children go out in class groups into our Forest School near the pavilion.
-The children follow very strict Forest School rules, and this allows them to take part in the activities and explore the wooded area safely, until they become more familiar with the rules. - Please bring in wellies, hats and gloves for your children to ensure they are wearing appropriate clothing as we go out in all weather - We go into the forest on a Thursday as the children will already be in their PE kits
+- In term 4, children will begin Forest School, this will be in place of our PE slot for 2 terms. - Children go out as a whole year group into our Forest School near the pavilion.
+The children follow very strict Forest School rules, and this allows them to take part in the activities and explore the wooded area safely, until they become more familiar with the rules. - Please bring in wellies, hats and gloves for your children to ensure they are wearing appropriate clothing as we go out in all weather (unless it is extreme e.g. weather warnings).